cortexproject/cortex/docs/api/_index.md

 Triggers a flush of the in-memory time series data (chunks or blocks) to the long-term storage.
 This endpoint triggers the flush also when `-ingester.flush-on-shutdown-with-wal-enabled` or `-blocks-storage.tsdb.flush-blocks-on-shutdown` are disabled.

+When using blocks storage, this endpoint accepts `tenant` parameter to specify tenant whose blocks are compacted and shipped.
+This parameter may be specified multiple times to select more tenants.
+If no tenant is specified, all tenants are flushed.

+Flush endpoint now also accepts `wait=true` parameter, which makes the call synchronous – it will only return after flushing has finished.
+Note that returned status code does not reflect the result of flush operation.
+This parameter is only available when using blocks storage.

 ### Shutdown

 ```